Pork Crown Roast with Apricot Apple Stuffing

 - Apricot halves, fresh sage for garnish

 - Place roast, bone tips up, on rack in shallow roasting pan.
 Season with salt and pepper. make a ball of aluminum foil and press into cavity to maintain shape.
 Wrap bone tips with foil.
-Insert meat thermometer, make sure the tip does not touch bone.
+Insert thermometer, make sure the tip does not touch bone.
 Roast at 325° until thermometer reaches 150°.

 - To prepare stuffing, dissolve sugar and bouillon in 3/4 cup of hot water; pour over apricots.
 Let stand 5 minutes.
-In a large bowl, combine bread, apple, orange peel, salt, sage, cinnamon and pepper.
+In a large bowl, combine bread, apple, orange zest, salt, sage, cinnamon and pepper.
 Add softened apricots.
 Cook celery and onion in butter until tender; add to bread mix.
 Remove foil from roast center; pack stuffing lightly into roast.

 - Combine the glaze ingredients; spoon over meat.
 Return roast to oven until thermometer registers 160° (total cooking time for roast will be about 2-1/2 to 3 hours).
 Transfer to warm platter; garnish with apricot halves and fresh sage.
 Slice between the ribs to serve.
-Yield: 12-16 servings.